ptrkrysik/gr-gsm/README.md

-This is a GSM receiver gnuradio block.
+This are gnuradio blocks and tools for receiving GSM transmissions.